0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 Concessions were used (with the writings) to get initial commitments -- highly favourable statements about America, with small concessions leaning towards Communism.
 This was a small step towards conversion.

 The act of writing a statement down has several layers to it: it drives self perception;
-it can be shown to other people (who will have natural tendency to think it's true), convince them, and conversely convince yourself.
+it can be shown to other people (who will have a natural tendency to think it's true), convince them, and conversely convince yourself.
 People respond to what they perceive others think of them.
 One study found that when subjects were told that they were considered charitable, they gave larger chartable donations.

 > What those those around us think is true of us is enormously important in determining what we ourselves think is true